SA-Butler/sql-challenge/README.md

 5. Dept_Emp
 6. Dept_Manager

 Some difficuties were found with the DATE types.
-However on taking advice a VARCHAR was utilised with the search executed on the year at the end of the field.
+However, on taking advice, a VARCHAR type was utilised with the search executed on the year at the end of the field.
 This would need looking at for additional queries containing dates.